bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 end
 ```

-In the `test_should_get_index` test, Rails simulates a request on the action called `index`, making sure the request was successful
+In the `test_should_get_index` test, Quails simulates a request on the action called `index`, making sure the request was successful
 and also ensuring that the right response body has been generated.

 The `get` method kicks off the web request and populates the results into the `@response`.
 It can accept up to 6 arguments: